aravindvnair99/Email-Application/README.md

-# Spot the Hole
+# Email Application

-Official source code of Spot the Hole PWA which was a project for Smart India Hackathon 2020 and Open Lab project at Amrita School of Engineering, Bengaluru.
+Code from Software Engineering Lab project at Amrita School of Engineering, Bengaluru.
+Made as per use cases and requirements given by Tata Consultancy Services Limited on November 2017.

 # :octocat: How to contribute?